Portable Education Program (PEP)

 How Far it Travels: The PEPs can go anywhere in the USA.

-How Long You Can Keep It: The rental period is 2 weeks.
+How Long You Can Keep It: The rental period is 2 weeks, starting on Tuesdays.

 How Does It Arrive: The PEP comes in an easy-to-maneuver hard plastic case (18” W x 17” H) with an extended handle and wheels.
 Each PEP weighs a manageable 25 to 30 pounds.